If football is a game of inches, then hunting is a chase of split-seconds.

 Demarais and his MSU colleague Bronson Strickland hope to get such insights into hunter behavior as more hunters download and use MSU’s “Deer Hunt” app on their smartphones.
 The app lets hunters log their deer sightings, harvest data, stand selection, wind direction, hunting method and many other factors to help assess which stands or conditions yield the best results.
 Assuming enough hunters participate, all that data can then be pooled at the local, state, regional and national levels by MSU to learn more about hunters, success rates, hunting tactics and deer-herd dynamics.

-In the meantime, and no matter what the researchers might find, hunters will always be responsible for gaining experience and honing their craft.
+Optimism is Vital In the meantime, and no matter what the researchers might find, hunters will always be responsible for gaining experience and honing their craft.
 Given that, hunters with optimistic personalities probably stand the best chance of succeeding.

 “If you wake up thinking, ‘I probably won’t see anything today,’ well, guess what, you probably won’t,” said Janis Putelis of Montana, who grew up hunting whitetails in Michigan and then spent a decade guiding elk hunters in Colorado.
 “A big part of optimism comes down to stamina and physical conditioning.
 If you’re in shape, you’re typically happier, more alert and more comfortable in the woods.
 Your attitude keeps you sharp.
 If you aren’t seeing animals where you’re hunting, you’re fit enough and optimistic enough to go find them.”